jumpcutking/threads/DOCS.md

 closeAction: the action to fire when the thread is closed
 debug: if activated, no messages will be sent to the thread manager.
 keepAlive: the thread will stay active awaiting further requests until closed.
 logging: if true, the thread will log messages to the thread manager.
-It will also overide console.</p>
+It will also overide console.
+quitOnException: if true, the thread will quit when an exception is thrown.</p>
 </dd>
 <dt><a href="#buffer">buffer</a></dt>
 <dd><p>The buffer for incoming data.</p>